centreon/centreon-documentation/versioned_docs/version-23.10/administration/backup.md

 Once your monitoring platform is restored and all is doing well, you can rebuild RRD files in order to restore all performance graphs.

-To rebuild performance graphs, go to the `Administration > Parameters > Data` menu.
+To rebuild performance graphs, go to `Administration > Parameters > Data` menu.
 On this page, you must select all the services.
 Click the **More actions...** drop-down menu and select the option **Rebuild RRD Database**.